reslp/binner/README.md

 	-t number of threads for multi-threaded parts
 	-q run QUAST on the binned sets of contigs
 	-b run BUSCO on the binned sets of contigs.
 See additional details below.
+	--multiqc Run multiqc after all binning steps to create a summary report on all the bins.
+This should be used together with -q, -b or both.

 	-v Display program version

 Options specific to blobtools: